opentensor/bittensor/contrib/CONTRIBUTING.md

 Additionally, note that the core implementation of Bittensor consists of two separate repositories: [The core Bittensor code](https://github.com/opentensor/bittensor) and the Bittensor Blockchain [subtensor](https://github.com/opentensor/subtensor).

-Supplemental, yet necessary repositories are [openvalidators](https://github.com/opentensor/validators) and [openminers](https://github.com/opentensor/miners).
+Supplemental, yet necessary repositories are [openvalidators](https://github.com/opentensor/validators) and [openminers](https://github.com/opentensor/miners) which contain Bittensor Validators and Miners (respectively) designed by the OpenTensor Foundation team and open-sourced for the community to use.

 ## How Can I Contribute?